Testis & paratestis

 • Usually presents as testicular mass

-• Functional tumors are generally uncommon except for Leydig cell tumors (unlike ovarian sex cord stromal tumors)
+• Functional tumors are generally uncommon, except for Leydig cell tumors (unlike ovarian sex cord stromal tumors)

 Prognostic factors

-• Indolent behavior; 5% are malignant
+• Usually indolent behavior; 5% are malignant

 • Morphologic prognostic factors include size, mitotic rate, necrosis, cellular atypia, infiltrative borders and vascular invasion